iipeace/guider/README.md

 =======

 ```
-If you can run 'pip' on your system then just enter the following commands:
+To install Guider using pip, enter the following commands:
     # pip3 install guider
     # pip3 install guider --no-deps
     # pip3 install guider --force-reinstall

-and just run the following commands:
+After installation, run one of the following commands to start Guider:
     # python3 -m guider
     # guider

-Otherwise, download the source from https://github.com/iipeace/guider,
-and just run the following command:
+If you don't have pip on your system, you can download the source code from https://github.com/iipeace/guider, and then run the following command to start Guider:
     # python3 guider/guider.py

-If you want to run guider faster and lighter after downloading the source,
-then build and install it on your system as below.
+For faster and lighter operation, you can build and install Guider from the source code by running the following commands:
     # cd guider && make && make install
 ```

-Prebuilt versions can be found via https://repology.org/project/guider/versions
+Pre-built versions of Guider are available at https://repology.org/project/guider/versions.

 Kernel Configuration
 =======